dungthtd9126/write-up-task-CLB/task6/stegpng/debug/README.md

 ## How the challenge works

-This challenge is completely different with others which I've solved.
+This challenge is completely different from others which I've solved.

 The challenge's name is steghide, it is a tool to extract hidden messages inside an image when enter correct passphrase.